From sunlight to modern life, why vitamin D deficiency has become widespread.

 RECONNECTING WITH THE LIGHT

-Unlike other vitamins sourced primarily from diet, Vitamin D connects us directly to the sun.
-It is a nutrient shaped by exposure and time, a link to the outdoors many of us have lost.
+Unlike most vitamins, which are obtained primarily from diet, Vitamin D connects us directly to the sun.
+It is a nutrient shaped by exposure and time — a link to the outdoors that many of us have lost.

 Public health strategies now include food fortification, supplementation, and renewed awareness around responsible sun exposure.
-Some researchers are exploring whether maintaining year-round “equatorial” levels in northern populations might support immune and long-term health.
+Some researchers are exploring whether maintaining year-round Vitamin D levels similar to those observed in equatorial populations might support immune function and long-term health.

 CONCLUSION